Earl Grey Black Tea

 Earl Grey Black Tea is a very traditional tea flavor made fashionable by the Prime Minister of England, Earl Grey (1830-1834).
 Earl Grey is a blend of high-grown Ceylon black tea scented with the oil of bergamot, a citrus fruit similar to an orange.
 This particular blend of Earl Grey is often reported to be “the best Earl Grey I have ever tasted!”

-Earl Grey Black Tea is excellent served either hot or iced and takes well to sugar, honey and other sweeteners.
-Milk may also be added.
+Earl Grey Black Tea is excellent served hot or iced.
+This tea takes well to sugar, honey and other sweeteners.
+Milk is a traditional addition to this classic tea.

 Due to the inclusion of black tea leaves, Earl Grey Black Tea may be infused a second time, although flavor will be lighter, using either traditional infusing methods or cold-infusion.

 Earl Grey Black Tea, like all teas, should be stored out of direct light and in a cool, dry place.
 Properly stored, this tea will stay fresh for up to two years.